Light Field Reconstruction via Deep Adaptive Fusion of Hybrid Lenses

 \subsubsection{Efficiency}

-We also compared the computational complexities of different methods by measuring the running time (in second) of the testing phase and the number of parameters of deep learning-based methods.
+We also compared the computational complexities of different methods by measuring the running time (in seconds) of the testing phase and the number of parameters of deep learning-based methods.
 All methods were tested on a desktop with Intel Xeon Silver 4215R CPU@3.20GHz, 128 GB RAM and NVIDIA Quadro RTX 8000.
 As listed in Table \ref{tab:time}, it can be observed that learning-based methods, i.e., CrossNet, M-RDN-H, HybridLF-Net, and Ours, are much faster than conventional methods, i.e., PaSR and iPADS.
 Although our approach takes a slightly longer time than CrossNet and M-RDN-H, its model size is much smaller than theirs.
-Taking the trade-off between the computational complexity and reconstruction quality, we believe our method is the best one.
+Taking the trade-off between computational complexity and reconstruction quality, we believe our method is competing.